leathrum/mathjax-ext-contrib/menu-i18n/README.md

 Provides facilities for internationalization of the MathJax contextual menu, with string substitution data specified in a JSON file.

+This extension is VERY EXPERIMENTAL -- use with EXTREME caution.

 # Configuration:

     MathJax.Hub.Config({